-- endeavour to be informed of all events that could significantly affect the safety of navigation within the NAVAREA; - .2 assess all information immediately upon receipt for relevance to navigation in the NAVAREA: - .3 select information for broadcast in accordance with the guidance given in paragraph 4.2.1 above; - .4 draft NAVAREA warnings in accordance with the Joint IMO/IHO/WMO Manual on Maritime Safety Information; - .5 direct and control the broadcast of NAVAREA warnings, in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended: - .6 forward NAVAREA warnings and relevant associated information which may require wider promulgation directly to adjacent NAVAREA Co-ordinators and/or others as appropriate, using the quickest possible means; - .7 ensure that NAVAREA warnings which remain in force for more than six weeks are made available immediately to NAVAREA Co-ordinators, other authorities and mariners in general, as appropriate; - .8 ensure that information concerning all navigational warning subject areas listed in paragraph 4.2.1.3 that may not require a NAVAREA warning within their own NAVAREA is forwarded immediately to the appropriate National and NAVAREA Co-ordinators affected by the event; - .9 broadcast in-force bulletins not less than once per week at a regular scheduled time; - .10 promulgate the cancellation of NAVAREA warnings which are no longer valid;
+- .1 endeavour to be informed of all events that could significantly affect the safety of navigation within the NAVAREA; - .2 assess all information immediately upon receipt for relevance to navigation in the NAVAREA; - .3 select information for broadcast in accordance with the guidance given in section 4.2.1 above; - .4 draft NAVAREA warnings in accordance with the Joint IMO/IHO/WMO Manual on Maritime Safety Information; - .5 direct and control the broadcast of NAVAREA warnings, in accordance with the provisions of the 1974 SOLAS Convention; - .6 forward NAVAREA warnings and relevant associated information which may require wider promulgation directly to adjacent NAVAREA Coordinators and/or others as appropriate, using the quickest possible means; - .7 ensure that NAVAREA warnings which remain in force for more than six weeks are made available immediately to NAVAREA Coordinators, other authorities and mariners in general, as appropriate; - .8 ensure that information concerning all navigational warning subject areas listed in paragraph 4.2.1.3 that may not require a NAVAREA warning within their own NAVAREA is forwarded immediately to the appropriate National and NAVAREA Coordinators affected by the event; - .9 broadcast in-force bulletins not less than once per week at a regular scheduled time;

-- .11 act as the central point of contact on matters relating to navigational warnings within the NAVAREA; - .12 promote and oversee the use of established international standards and practices in the promulgation of navigational warnings throughout the NAVAREA; - .13 when notified by the authority designated to act on reports of piracy and armed robbery against ships, arrange for the broadcast of a suitable NAVAREA warning.
-Additionally, keep the national or regional piracy control centre informed of long-term broadcast action(s); - when notified by the appropriate authorities, arrange for the broadcast of suitable NAVAREA warnings to promulgate World Health Organization (WHO) health advisories, tsunami-related warnings, and other information which is necessary for safe navigation. - .15 monitor the broadcasts which they originate to ensure that the warnings have been correctly broadcast; - .16 maintain records of source data relating to NAVAREA warnings in accordance with the requirement of the National Administration of the NAVAREA Coordinator: - .17 co-ordinate preliminary discussions between neighbouring Member States, seeking to establish or amend NAVTEX services, and with other adjacent Administrations, prior to formal application; - .18 contribute to the development of international standards and practices through attendance and participation in the IHO World-Wide Navigational Warning Service Sub-Committee meetings, and also participate in relevant IMO, IHO and WMO fora as appropriate, e.g., Sub-Committee on Radiocommunications and Search and Rescue, Expert Team On Maritime Safety Services and other regional conferences, etc., as required; and - .19 take into account the need for contingency planning.
+- .10 promulgate the cancellation of NAVAREA warnings which are no longer valid; - .11 act as the central point of contact on matters relating to navigational warnings within the NAVAREA; - .12 promote and oversee the use of established international standards and practices in the promulgation of navigational warnings throughout the NAVAREA; - .13 when notified by the authority designated to act on reports of piracy and armed robbery against ships, arrange for the broadcast of a suitable NAVAREA warning.
+Additionally, keep the national or regional piracy control centre informed of long-term broadcast action(s); - .14 when notified by the appropriate authorities, arrange for the broadcast of suitable NAVAREA warnings to promulgate World Health Organization (WHO) health advisories, tsunami-related warnings and other information which is necessary for safe navigation; - .15 monitor the broadcasts which they originate to ensure that the warnings have been correctly broadcast; - .16 maintain records of source data relating to NAVAREA warnings in accordance with the requirement of the national Administration of the NAVAREA Coordinator; - .17 coordinate preliminary discussions between neighbouring Member States, seeking to establish or amend NAVTEX services, and with other adjacent Administrations, prior to formal application; - .18 contribute to the development of international standards and practices through attendance and participation in the IHO World-Wide Navigational Warning Service Sub-Committee meetings, and also participate in relevant IMO, IHO and WMO fora as appropriate; and - .19 take into account the need for contingency planning.

-6.3 Sub-Area Co-ordinator resources
+6.3 Sub-area Coordinator resources

-- 6.3.1 The Sub-Area Co-ordinator must have, or have access to: - .1 the expertise and information sources of a well established national hydrographic service; - .2 effective communications, e.g., telephone, e-mail, facsimile, internet, telex, etc., with National Co-ordinators in the Sub-Area, with the NAVAREA Co-ordinator, and with other data providers; and - .3 access to broadcast systems for transmission to the entire Sub-Area.
+The Sub-area Coordinator should have, or have access to:

+- .1 the expertise and information sources of a well-established national hydrographic service; - .2 effective communications, e.g. telephone, email, facsimile and Internet, with National Coordinators in the Sub-area, with the NAVAREA Coordinator, and with other data providers; and - .3 broadcast systems for transmission to the entire Sub-area.

-6.4 Sub-Area Co-ordinator responsibilities
+6.4 Sub-area Coordinator responsibilities